Skip to main content

 Metformin is an inexpensive medication that improves insulin sensitivity and lowers liver glucose production.
 It has been used for decades for type 2 diabetes and PCOS (polycystic ovary syndrome).
 Some clinicians use it earlier in metabolic dysfunction or for longevity.
 It activates AMPK (a cellular energy sensor) and inhibits mTOR (a growth-aging pathway).

 Some patients stop responding to GLP-1 medications, a pattern called "GLP-1 plateau."
 Causes include receptor desensitization, behavior drift (snacking through the appetite suppression), and metabolic adaptation.
 Sometimes switching to a different agent (semaglutide to tirzepatide, for example) helps.
-Sometimes the body has reached a new set point and the plan needs to shift.
+Sometimes the body has reached a new set point and the plan needs to change.

 Alcohol affects metabolic health by adding empty calories, raising triglycerides, driving fatty liver, disrupting sleep, and lowering insulin sensitivity.
 Even moderate drinking (5 to 7 drinks per week) shows up in metabolic labs.
-Patients trying to optimize metabolism usually benefit from cutting back, especially during the first 6 months of a plan.
+Patients trying to optimize metabolism usually benefit from cutting back, particularly during the first 6 months of a plan.

 Microdosing GLP-1 medications means using doses lower than the FDA-approved range.
 Some clinicians use it for metabolic health and possible longevity benefits in patients who do not need significant weight loss.
 Long-term safety and benefit data are still emerging.
 We use it selectively and carefully.

 Continuous glucose monitors (CGMs) measure blood sugar every few minutes through a small sensor on the arm.
 They show how specific foods, sleep, exercise, and stress affect your blood sugar in real time.
 Stelo and Lingo are now over-the-counter.
-We use CGMs to tailor food and meal timing recommendations to individual patterns.
+We use CGMs to personalize food and meal timing recommendations to individual patterns.

 Vitamin D plays a role in insulin sensitivity, immune function, and inflammation.
 Low levels are linked to higher metabolic dysfunction, though whether supplementation alone reverses these effects is less clear.
-We test 25-hydroxy vitamin D and target levels around 50 to 70 ng/mL in most adults, especially through Philly winters.
+We test 25-hydroxy vitamin D and target levels around 50 to 70 ng/mL in most adults, particularly through Philly winters.

 Related Intelligence